Solar Pool Heating

 Because unglazed pool collectors have no glass cover, the solar absorber often operates with a higher efficiency than glazed collectors.
 This is due to the fact that the transparent glass (or polycarbonate) cover can block or reflect as much as 20% of the incoming solar radiation, then under certain conditions, they can operate with a efficiency than standard glazed hot water collectors.
 However, efficiency quickly drops if the pool temperature is greater than about 6 to 8oC above ambient temperature.
 Also, the surrounding wind speed has a negative effect on the absorber efficiency.

-• Glazed Solar Collector – used for solar pool heating systems are very similar to their domestic hot water cousins detailed in the previous tutorials.
-A glazed solar collector consists of copper tubes attached to a black metal absorber plate and is housed within an insulated box and covered with a sheet of glass or polycarbonate sheet (hence their name “glazed” collector) to prevent heat loss.
+Glazed Solar Collector – used for solar pool heating systems are very similar to their domestic hot water cousins detailed in the previous tutorials.
+A glazed solar collector consists of stainless steel or other such tube materials which are not affected or corroded by the pools chemicals which are attached to a black metal absorber plate.
+The plate and tubes are housed within an insulated box and covered with a sheet of glass or polycarbonate sheet (hence their name “glazed” collector) to prevent heat loss.

 The transparent cover reduces heat loss out of the front of the collector, while insulation can prevent heat loss to the back and sides.
 This means that they can operate at a higher temperature and are less affected by wind, rain and cool air temperatures.